 Think about it.
 You need to trade more times in one day when compared to other trading firms.
 Hence, naturally, this type of trading incurs more trading fees to the investor.

 You can mitigate this risk by selecting the right broker for your trading.
 Take fixed spread brokers, for instance.
 If you are trading on the news, you can select these types of brokers for spreading your risk of losses.

 Keeping a keen eye on this fact is very, very important for a day trader.
 Small losses can accumulate in the long run and ruin your profits.
 Closely monitor your losses and risks and try to mitigate this cost risk as much as possible with the right broker.

 Let’s be honest, it is not hard to fall on the opposite side of profits in day trading.
 Although a great number of traders are able to attain profits from the day market, some go too far and end up with losses.

 The only thing which can help in mitigating this risk is by strategically planning your day trades and creating a risk-management plan to cap your benefits.
 This may reduce your profits, but it can also decrease your risks.

-There’s more market noise in the day trading market, which arise due to unexpected price behaviors that we can’t define technically.
+There’s more market noise in the day trading market, which arises due to unexpected price behaviors that we can’t define technically.
 This noise may not have a big impact on the trading aspects of a swing trader.
 However, it can disrupt the profits of a day trader.

 The only way to reduce the risk here is to make your stop-loss level wide.
 Also, check previous volatility to set stop-loss below or above resistance levels.

 Every trader has their own trading style, caliber, and risk profile.
-Based on these factors, day trading may be extremely profitable for some but extremely risky for another.
+Based on these factors, day trading may be extremely profitable for some but extremely risky for others.
 For this reason, it is suggested to assess your risk profile and knowledge before choosing day trading as your full-time career path.